adimuhamad/ultimate-password-generator/README.md

 <img width="412" height="622" alt="image" src="https://github.com/user-attachments/assets/9a950c33-7533-412f-a7ac-d9a81c46d7c3" />

 **Note:** This is a screenshot of the old version, try checking the live demo to see how the latest version looks.
+I'm too lazy to take a new screenshot, sorry not sorry.